-(a)

-Pursuant to the Company's Airplane Travel Policy, Mr. Diller is required to travel by Company-owned or chartered aircraft for both business and personal use, and other executive officers are permitted to use such aircraft for business and personal travel from time to time.
+(a) Pursuant to the Company's Airplane Travel Policy, Mr. Diller is required to travel by Company-owned or chartered aircraft for both business and personal use, and other executive officers are permitted to use such aircraft for business and personal travel from time to time.
 See the discussion regarding airplane travel under Compensation Discussion and Analysis beginning on page 44.
 We calculate the incremental cost to the Company for personal use of Company aircraft based on the average variable operating costs to the Company.
-Variable operating costs include fuel, certain maintenance costs, navigation fees, on-board catering, landing fees, crew travel expenses and other miscellaneous variable cost.
-The total annual variable costs are divided by the annual number of miles the Company aircraft flew to derive an average variable cost per mile.
-This average variable cost per mile is then multiplied by the miles flown for personal use to derive the incremental cost.
-We do not include fixed costs that do not change based on usage, such as pilots' salaries, the purchase costs of the Company-owned aircraft, insurance, scheduled maintenance and non-trip related hangar expenses.
-Mr. Diller occasionally had family members or other guests accompany him on business and personal trips, at no incremental cost to the Company.
-The amount imputed to Mr. Diller for personal use of Company aircraft in 2007 increased as compared to 2006 due primarily to increases in fuel and other variable operating costs.
+Variable operating costs include fuel, certain maintenance costs, navigation fees, on-board catering, landing fees, crew travel expenses and other miscellaneous variable costs.
+The total annual variable costs are divided by the annual number of miles the Company aircraft flew to derive an average variable cost per mile is then multiplied by the miles flown for personal use to derive the incremental cost.
+We do not include fixed costs that do not change based on usage, such as pilots' salaries, the purchase costs of the Company-owned aircraft,